man-of-sbk/JS-ydkJS-acquired-knowledge/directive-functions.md

   * `NU`: not understand.
   * `CL`: continue later.
   * `CKL`: Check later.
-  * `WCRL`: Extra information worth continue reading  later from where this directive is used.
+  * `WCRL`: Extra information worth continue reading later beginning from where this directive is used.
   *